The suit of cups is one of the minor arcana suits, and it belongs to the element of water.

 It often indicates disappointment and someone who’s wandering and seeking something.

-In reverse, the Eight of Cups means reinvention or re-evaluation of yourself and your past relationships.
+In reverse, the Eight of Cups means reinventing yourself and your past relationships.

 Nine of Cups